-In the Inputs and outputs tab of the Workflow Writer node configuration dialog, shown in Figure 11, you can also choose to add input and output nodes to a captured workflow.
+In the Inputs and outputs tab of the Workflow Writer node configuration dialog, shown in Figure 11, you can also choose to add input and output nodes.

-You can also connect the Workflow Writer node to a remote file system, e.g. SharePoint, Amazon S3, Google Cloud Storage.
-First you need to authenticate to the chosen remote file system and then connect to it.
+You can also connect the Workflow Writer node to a connected file system, e.g. SharePoint, Amazon S3, Google Cloud Storage.
+First you need to authenticate to the chosen connected file system and then connect to it.
 Then, right-click the three dots in the left-bottom corner of the Workflow Writer node and from the context menu choose Add File System Connection port.
-A squared solid cyan connection port will appear and it can be connected to the relative output file system connection port of the chosen remote file system connector node.
-An example workflow with SharePoint remote file system is shown in Figure 12.
+A squared solid cyan connection port will appear and it can be connected to the relative output file system connection port of the chosen connected file system connector node.
+An example workflow with SharePoint connected file system is shown in Figure 12.

 Now the Workflow Writer node configuration dialog shows the remote file system in the Output location section of the Settings tab and you can choose to save the captured workflow into a location on that file system.

-Please note that if you are writing to a remote file system the workflow can only
+Please note that if you are writing to a connected file system the workflow can only

 be written or exported as

-You can deploy a captured workflow to KNIME Server with the Deploy Workflow to Server node, following these steps:
+You can deploy a production workflow to KNIME Server with the Deploy Workflow to Server node, following these steps: